Civil Justice Student Fellows

 Owen Foulkes

-Owen is a second-year law student at Stanford, where he has been involved with the Clean Slate Project, the Stanford Law and Policy Review, and Law and Political Economy.
-Before law school, he worked as a criminal defense investigator at the Tulsa County Public Defender’s Office in Oklahoma.
-Owen received a BA from Harvard University with Highest Honors in History & Literature.
+Owen is a third-year law student at Stanford, where he has been involved with the Clean Slate Project, the Stanford Law and Policy Review, and Law and Political Economy.
+He spent his 1L summer with Judge Nina Morrison on the Eastern District of New York and his 2L summer at Hecker Fink LLP.
+Before law school, Owen received a BA in History & Literature from Harvard University and worked as a criminal defense investigator at the Tulsa County Public Defender’s Office.
+After graduation, he will clerk for Judge Sidney H. Stein on the U.S. District Court for the Southern District of New York.

 Harrison Hurt